dhlorenz/CS236319/Material/Tutorials/sml/lists.md

 ```
 <!-- .element: data-thebe-executable-sml data-language="text/x-ocaml" -->

-checks if the predicate `p` is satisfied by at least one element of the list
+Checks if the predicate `p` is satisfied by at least one element of the list

 ```sml
 exists (fn x => x < 0) [1, 2, ~3, 4];
 ```
 <!-- .element: data-thebe-executable-sml data-language="text/x-ocaml" -->

-bound as `List.exists`
+Bound as `List.exists`

 <!--vert-->